Agent-Sesame/03_getting_and_cleaning_data/CodeBook.md

 included only mean and standard deviation measures.
-Since the raw data documentation had high quality data definition documentation, with mean and mean frequency being explicitly different measurements, for the purpose of this project I have excluded meanFreq meansurements.</span>
+Since the raw data documentation had high quality data definition documentation, with mean and mean frequency being explicitly different measurements, for the purpose of this project I have excluded meanFreq measurements as out of scope.</span>

-Units of measurement was determined from the Machine Learning Repository, Smartphone-Based Recognition of Human Activities and Postural Transitions Data Set, URL noted in the References section.

 ###Variable 4: Variable.Average
 Per each feature variable identified in variable 3, a mean is calculated for